Talmidi Israelite Community (World Fellowship of Followers of the Way)

 There exist today various groups of people around the world whose faith has been inspired by the first Jewish followers of Yeshua` of Natsaret (‘Jesus of Nazareth’).
 We call ourselves, ‘Followers of the Way‘.
 As a community, we feel that our core mission is to spread the peace of the Kingdom of God, and to further the knowledge of the Glory of God; and as individuals, to grow in spiritual knowledge and wisdom, to develop a sense of inner holiness, and in our thoughts and deeds, to draw ever closer to the living Presence of YHVH.

 The heart of our faith – called ‘The Way’ – is the humble and compassionate practice of religion, and to act with justice and fairness to all.
 Our community is a diverse collection of sects, and range from the conservative Ebionites, the traditionalist Massorites, the centrist Liberal Talmidis, to the progressive Yeshuinists.
 And we welcome both Jews and non-Jews alike into the warmth of our fellowship.

 Talmidaism* is not messianic in nature – we do not believe that it is a messiah who will save us; we believe rather that it is YHVH who will save and redeem us, and any messiah will merely be a sign that God is acting in human history.
-For the God of Israel is so powerful, that it is by the power of His merciful and compassionate love that He is able to forgive, and it is by the cleansing fire of God’s glory that God is able to atone and restore our souls, and save us.
+For the God of Israel is so powerful, that it is by the power of God’s merciful and compassionate love that God is able to forgive, and it is by the cleansing fire of God’s Glory that God is able to cleanse and restore our souls, and save us.

 Talmidaism gives the Follower: